How to value a logo

 - Is the logo appropriate?

-Let me explain them in detail:
+Let me explain these points in detail:

 Simple logos are often easily recognized, incredibly memorable and the most effective in conveying the requirements of the client.
 The most successful brands in the world run with a simple logo.